thierrydumas/context_adaptive_neural_network_based_prediction/README.md

 	 ./run_freezing_all_graphs.sh
 	 ```
 5. Reproducing the results in Tables IX and X. Below, `/path/to/directory/data` is the path
-   to the directory storing the YUV sequence to be encoded and decoded via  HEVC/H.265. `prefix`
+   to the directory storing the YUV sequence to be encoded and decoded via  HEVC/H.265 and two
-   is the prefix of the name of this YUV sequence, e.g. "D_BasketballPass", "B_Kimono" or
+   variants of HEVC/H.265 using the neural networks for intra predicton. `prefix` is the prefix of
-   "C_BasketballDrill".
+   the name of this YUV sequence, e.g. "D_BasketballPass", "B_Kimono", "C_BasketballDrill" or "Bus".
    ```sh
    python comparing_rate_distortion.py ycbcr --path_to_directory_data=/path/to/directory/data --prefix_filename=prefix
    ```